dozerwatch/cybersecurity_courses/c_textbook/chapter_1/notes.md

 Because **automatic variables** come and go with function invocation, they do not retain their values from one call to the next, and must be explicitly set upon each entry.
 If they are not set, they will contain garbage.

-**External variables** can be accessed by any function, exist permanently, and retain their values even have functions that set them have exited.
+**External variables** can be accessed by any function, exist permanently, and retain their values even when functions that set them have exited.

 An *external variable* must be *defined* exactly once outside of any function.
 The variable must also be *declared* in each function that wants to access it.
 The declaration may be an explicit `extern` statement and may be implicit from context.